favos-me/go-sprite/README.md

 Go-sprite
 =======

+forked from https://github.com/ryosama/go-sprite and upgrade to ebiten v2, change label from string to int

 A simple library for playing with sprites and animations

 It use the [Ebiten](https://github.com/hajimehoshi/ebiten/v2) library for the 2D graphics engine